INSTAGRAM INFLUENCER | HELCIM

 As many current Calgarians can attest, it’s an exciting time to be working here.

 While undoubtedly the energy capital of Canada, Calgary is also a city with a diverse roster of well-established and flourishing industries.

 The city has the highest concentration of head offices in the country and a successful reputation bolstered by a legion of skilled workers.

-When comparing salaries and wages per employee in Canada’s six largest cities, Calgarians had:
+When comparing salaries and wages per employee in Canada:

 Average hourly pay rates are also generally higher in Calgary than in the rest of Canada, with a minimum wage in Alberta of $15 per hour.

 What certification and registration requirements do you need to have before you can work in Calgary?

 Each province and territory in Canada has different legislation and regulation depending on your industry and occupation.

 For details on what you would need to work in Calgary in your field, please visit the Alberta Learning and Information Service’s CERTinfo website.